Benvenuto! Welcome to Nemarniki Vineyard

 This website will hopefully serve as a doorway to information.
 You will notice a few Italian words or expressions from time to time.
 I love the language as it is also part of my history.
 There are notes included for words/terms of interest.

 Nemarniki is named after the village from where my father immigrated (Croatia.
 Formally Yugoslavia).
 It seemed a fitting name….in my parents honor.
 My mother’s family immigrated from Italy and Sicily.
 The Nemarniki labels are graced with their photos.
 Wine and bread made by one relative or another were always a part of the table.
-My father would say “Vino per l’anno e pane caldo il giorno.”
+My father would say “Vino per l’anno, pane per il giorno” (Wine for the year, bread for the day).
 Perhaps influenced at an early age, working with grapes seemed my destiny.

 With the help of family and friends, the first vines were planted in 2011.
 I am forever grateful and indebted to these willing souls who so easily gave and continue to give me support in this endeavor.
 Moltie grazie atua voi.

 In 2014 Nemarniki became certified LIVE and SALMON SAFE and has continued to achieve certification every year.
 A proud accomplishment of sustainable farming practices which are essential to Nemarniki’s philosophy of attaining quality versus quantity as well as respect for our Earth.
-That same year Francisco Cervantes Flores joined Nemarniki, bringing his many years of vineyard management experience to our operation.
-He is indispensable and cares about the vines as much as I do.
-I must also mention the Latino crew who harvest the fruit.
-They are hardworking people and are often forgotten.
-I could not do it without their labor.
-Muchas gracias (see notes).
+That same year Francisco Cervantes Flores joined Nemarniki bringing his many years of vineyard management experience.
+He cared for the vines as much as I do; he retired in 2020.
+I must also mention the Latinx crews.
+They are hard working people and are often forgotten.
+The wine industry could not exist without their labor.
+They are truly stewards of the vineyards.
+Muchas gracias.

-This website is written by an ageing (I like to think gracefully), somewhat outre grower of grapes and maker of wines…..a dream come true.
+This website is written by an aging (I like to think gracefully), somewhat outre grower of grapes and maker of wines….a dream come true.
 I have much to be thankful for.

 American Viticulture Area (AVA)